hbgit/flutter_a_z/README.md

 - The goal of this APP is to automatically choose one side of a coin

+- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_gamecoin

 - Some NOTES about this APP:
     - We adopt internal packages; and routes with MaterialPageRoute